13 Things You Must Do in Peru

 9. Visit the Salinas de Maras

 If Asia has rice terraces, South America has salt terraces!
 These salt pools have been around and have been a source of income for the local community even before the time of the Incas.
-Don’t leave your camera at the hotel because you’ll surely want to snap a couple of shots of these picture-perfect glittery pans.
+Remember to bring your camera, you’ll surely want to snap a couple of shots of these picture-perfect glittery pans.

 10. Visit the Moray ruins

 This is another proof of outstanding Incan architectural and agricultural workmanship.
-The Moray ruins are so beautiful and complex with its concentric design and multiple terraces that I consider it a work of art.
-If I were you, I’d head to this place after I visit the salt pools in Maras, which is only a few miles away.
+The Moray ruins are so beautiful and complex with their concentric design and multiple terraces, it can be considered as a work of art.
+Visitors can visit this site after visiting the salt pools in Maras, as they are only a few miles apart.

 11. Take a sip of coca tea